Bernie Sanders faces attacks in Democrats' debate-stage clash in South Carolina

 Turning toward Sanders, Bloomberg made the case that both Trump and Russian President Vladimir Putin are in lockstep in their belief that Sanders would make the weakest Democratic general election rival for the incumbent Trump.
 Last week, Sanders acknowledged that he'd be been briefed by intelligence officials who said that Russia is attempting to interfere in the elections to benefit him.

-"Vladimir Trump thinks Donald Trump should be president of the United States and that's why Russia is helping you get elected so you lose to him," Bloomberg said.
+"Vladimir Putin thinks Donald Trump should be president of the United States and that's why Russia is helping you get elected so you lose to him," Bloomberg said.

 Sanders shot back, "Hey, Mr. Putin, if I'm president of the United States, trust me you're not going to interfere in any more American elections.'"